AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 // property not found
 ```

-First, we created our `dog` Object but this time we did not set any **getter** and **setter** inside of it.
+First, we created our `dog` Object but this time we did not set any **getter** or **setter** inside of it.
 We created our `handler` that will handle each possible property with only one **getter** and **setter**.
-In the **getter** what we are doing is check if the `property` is available on the `target` Object.
-If it is, we log it, otherwise we log a custom message.
+What we are doing with the **getter** is checking if the `property` is available on the `target` Object.
+If it's, we log it, otherwise we log a custom message.
-The setter takes three argument, the `target` object, the `property` name and the `value`, nothing special happens here, we set the property to the new value and we log it.
+The setter takes three arguments, the `target` object, the `property` name, and the `value`.
+Nothing special happens here, we set the property to the new value and we log it.

 As you can see, by using a `Proxy` we achieved two things: